Risk Appetite vs Risk Tolerance vs Risk Threshold

 - Financial Strength of the Organization

-According to PMBOK® Guide, Risk Tolerance is “Risk tolerance is the specified range of acceptable results.”
+According to PMBOK® Guide, “Risk tolerance is the specified range of acceptable results.”

 Risk tolerance indicates the sensitivity of an organization to risks.
 Critical projects force organizations to take more risks than uncritical projects.

 Example for Risk Tolerance

 Let’s assume that you are a sales manager of a real estate project.
-In order to speed up sales, you proposed to your top management to make discounts.
+In order to speed up sales, you proposed to your top management making discounts.
 The sales price of a housing unit is 50,000 USD and the profit rate is %10.
 Your top management does not allow you to make a discount for more than 7 % of 50,000 USD.
-This %7 is your organization’ s tolerance limit in order to gain %3 profit.
+This %7 is your organization’s tolerance limit in order to gain %3 profit.

-Another example is that your organization will participate in a tender.
+Another example is that your organization decided to participate in a tender.
 According to your calculations, the total project cost will be around 500,000 USD.
 You decided not to bid for more than 15% of the total project cost.
 This 15% is your organization’s tolerance limit.

 According to PMBOK® Guide, Risk Threshold is “The level of risk exposure above which risks are addressed and below which risks may be accepted.”

 A threshold level is a level beyond which an organization doesn’t want to tolerate the risk.
-The organization will not tolerate the risk above the threshold.
-Risk threshold is a quantified limit beyond which your organization cannot pass.
+In other words, the organization will not tolerate the risk above the threshold.
+It is a quantified limit beyond which your organization cannot pass.

 Example for Risk Threshold

-Let’s assume that you are a sales manager of a real estate project.
-In order to speed up sales, you proposed to your top management to make discounts.
+For the same example above, in order to speed up sales, you proposed to your top management to make discounts.
 The sales price of a housing unit is 50,000 USD and the profit rate is %10.
-Your company has a policy that a discount rate which is more than a profit rate can not be acceptable.
+Your company has a policy that a discount rate that is more than a profit rate can not be acceptable.
 Therefore your organization’s threshold for this project is 5,000 USD.

 Your organization’s risk threshold for this project is 80,000 USD.